 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

 For more information on the Admission Criteria and Selection Policy visit The Guide.

 Entry requirements - specific

-- a master's degree + 3 years minimum leadership experience
+- Bachelor degree in any discipline and 3 years leadership experience

 - current CV

 - a statement (max.
 500 words) about their current leadership role, their background, and what they hope to achieve from the course